(This post contains affiliate links, but all commissions go towards making more content for you!)

 A lot of people prefer using a processor, and if you’re the same, make sure you find the Best Food Processor you can so you don’t end up with a bulky one like I did!

-So you dump all of your falafel ingredients into the blender/food processor, blend, and form patties using your hands.
-Then I like to smash them in sesame seed (totally optional!).
+Anyway, I would say that this recipe is relatively simple.
+You dump all of your falafel ingredients into the blender/food processor, blend, and form patties using your hands.
+Then I like to smash them in sesame seeds (totally optional!).

 To make the falafel not as fattening bake them!
 Then assemble the rest of your bowl …